openjdk/jextract/README.md

 > <details><summary><strong>Building older jextract versions</strong></summary>
 >
 > The `master` branch always tracks the latest version of the JDK.
-If you wish to build an older version of jextract, which targets an earlier version of the JDK you can do so by chercking out the appropriate branch.
+If you wish to build an older version of jextract, which targets an earlier version of the JDK you can do so by checking out the appropriate branch.
 > For example, to build a jextract tool which works against JDK 18:
 >
 > `git checkout jdk18`